zaydbf/GAIAthon/README.md

 ```
 And everything  will run fine ( no need for further configurations )

-the frontend will be available at http://localhost:5173
+The frontend will be available at http://localhost:5173
 the backend will run at http://localhost:8000 .
-Of course you can change the Dockerfiles and docker-compose.yml to your likings
+You can modify the Dockerfiles and docker-compose.yml to suit your specific needs.

 ---
 # Documentation And Project Overview